metaforx/djangocms-rest/docs/how-to/01-configuration.rst

 Authentication Configuration
 ---------------------------

-django CMS REST uses Session Authentication as the only authentication method.
+djangocms-rest uses Session Authentication as the only authentication method.
 Configure it in your Django settings:

 .. code-block:: python